Killarney: Industry

 Thomas Browne, 4th Viscount Kenmare founded linen mills in the 1740s as part of his efforts to increase the population and economy of Killarney.
-In later years, hosiery and shoe making were major industries in the town.
+In later years, hosiery and shoemaking were major industries in the town.
 One such shoe factory was Hillards, which employed 250 people at its peak.

-Modern employers include Liebherr Cranes, which has had a presence in Killarney since 1958, with a combined manufacturing/research and development facility in the town manufacturing container cranes.
-In honour of its founder, a street in Killarney was named Hans Liebherr Road.
-Other businesses include Tricel (also known as Killarney Plastics) which was founded in 1973.
+Modern businesses include Tricel (also known as Killarney Plastics), which was founded in 1973.
+The Killarney operation was established by Con and Anne Stack, who began manufacturing fibreglass and glass-reinforced products, including water tanks made to replace rust-prone galvanised steel models for the town's then-thriving Pretty Polly factory, working from a shed at their home before moving to a purpose-built industrial unit and later to the company's current premises at Ballyspillane.
+By late 2025, the wider Tricel group employed around 620 people across 14 companies, of whom 200 were based in Killarney.

 In the public sector, both the Department of Culture, Communications and Sport and Department of Justice, Home Affairs and Migration have offices in Killarney.